membase/ns_server/deps/menelaus/doc/API/index.markdown

 JSON is the only response type the system is capable of at the moment, as specified under [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt).

-Authentication will be HTTP Basic, generally over SSL/TLS.
-There may be some non-authenticated content to bootstrap browser based user interfaces that then use HTTP Basic with SSL/TLS.
+Authentication will be HTTP Basic.
+There may be some non-authenticated content to bootstrap browser based user interfaces that then use HTTP Basic.

 Any node of the pool will be able to handle any request.
 If the node which receives the request cannot service it directly (due to lack of access to state